There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

 Why did insects seem to prefer certain places?

-And why did some soils seem tired despite fertilization?
+And why did some soils appear tired despite fertilization?

 There's a story about Callahan that particularly fascinated me.
-Throughout his work, he repeatedly observed that insects reacted astonishingly sensitively to electromagnetic fields.
-Much more sensitively than was thought at the time.
+During his work, he repeatedly observed that insects were astonishingly sensitive to electromagnetic fields.
+Much more sensitive than was thought at the time.
 He began to investigate how nature reacts to frequencies.

 And suddenly, there was this big question:

-If insects can perceive electromagnetic fields… why not plants?
+If insects can perceive electromagnetic fields... why not plants?
 Why not soils?
 Why not entire landscapes?
-This question never left him.
-And that's where his journey into paramagnetism began.
+This question wouldn't let him go.
+And that's where his journey to paramagnetism began.

 What is Paramagnetism?

-The term initially sounds complicated.
-Almost daunting.
-(A little fun fact: while researching, I saw that Callahan's books are listed under the "Occultism" category in America's digital libraries.)
+The term sounds complicated at first.
+Almost off-putting.
+(A small fun fact on the side: while researching, I saw that Callahan's books are listed in the "Occultism" section of America's digital libraries.)

-However, paramagnetism simply describes the property of certain materials to react to magnetic fields.
+Yet, paramagnetism simply describes the property of certain materials to react to magnetic fields.
 Especially volcanic rocks.
 Basalt.
 Certain clays.
 Minerals.
-Zeolites are also repeatedly mentioned in this context.
+Zeolites are also often mentioned in this context.
 Callahan began to observe that particularly fertile landscapes were often rich in such mineral structures.
-And suddenly, he began to see the earth differently.
+And suddenly he began to see the earth differently.
 Not as dead matter, but as something that is in relationship.
+With light.
+With water.
+With atmosphere.
+With cosmic influences.
+With life.

-You walk barefoot across a meadow and immediately feel peace.
+You walk barefoot across a meadow and immediately feel calm.

 You enter an old garden and everything feels soft, alive, and harmonious.

-It was precisely these observations that interested Callahan.
-I find it particularly touching that he didn't just see plants as biological machines.
+These were precisely the observations that interested Callahan.
+What I find particularly touching is that he didn't just view plants as biological machines.
 He spoke of leaves as antennas.
 Of plants as finely tuned beings that constantly communicate with their environment.

 Today, that suddenly doesn't sound so crazy anymore.